 Debts That Are Not Dischargeable in Chapter 7 Bankruptcy

 Though you may be able to discharge a number of burdensome debts through Chapter 7 bankruptcy, not all debts are dischargeable through this process.
-For instance, most student loan debts, alimony, child support payments, unpaid taxes, or debts owed on a tax-advantaged retirement plans will not be discharged in Chapter 7 bankruptcy under normal circumstances.
+For instance, most student loan debts, alimony, child support payments, unpaid taxes, or debts owed on tax-advantaged retirement plans will not be discharged in Chapter 7 bankruptcy under normal circumstances.

 While these non-dischargeable debts may be discharged under very rare circumstances, they must typically be paid in full even after filing for Chapter 7 bankruptcy.
 However, these debts may typically be restructured into repayment plans that will be more realistic for individual debtors.